Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Truncated -differential distinguisher methodology

 where the sum is over all possible differential pairs, $p_i$ is the observed probability for pair $i$, and $q_i$ is the expected probability, $P_{\text{exp}}$. \item \textbf{Chi-square Statistics~\cite{Pearson1900}:} Both the maximum and aggregate chi-square ($\chi^2$) values are computed to assess deviation.
 For a single pair $(a,b)$, the $\chi^2$ contribution is:

 where $N_{exp} = N_{trials} \cdot P_{\text{exp}}$.
 Our analysis reports both the maximum individual $\chi^2$ value and the sum across all pairs. \end{enumerate}

-\subsection{Meta-Analysis and Advanced Detection Techniques}
+\subsubsection{Meta-analysis and advanced detection techniques}

-To detect systematic weaknesses that might not be apparent from single tests, the framework uses several meta-analytical techniques. \begin{enumerate} \item \textbf{Sequential Probability Ratio Test (SPRT)~\cite{Wald1947}:} For efficient discovery, the framework implements Wald's SPRT (see also, Figure~\ref{fig:sprt_discovery}).
+To detect systematic weaknesses that might not be apparent from single tests, we use several meta-analytical techniques. \begin{enumerate} \item \textbf{Sequential Probability Ratio Test (SPRT)~\cite{Wald1947}:} For efficient discovery, the Wald's SPRT (see also, Figure~\ref{fig:sprt_discovery}) seemed appropriate.
 It computes the cumulative log-likelihood ratio $\Lambda_n$ after $n$ trials:

 where $\theta_0$ represents the null hypothesis parameter (differential probability $= P_{\text{exp}}$) and $\theta_1$ represents the alternative hypothesis parameter (differential probability $> P_{\text{exp}}$, indicating bias).
-The likelihood functions $L(x_i|\theta_1)$ and $L(x_i|\theta_0)$ evaluate the probability of observation $x_i$ under each hypothesis.
+The likelihood functions $\mathcal{L}(x_i|\theta_1)$ and $\mathcal{L}(x_i|\theta_0)$ evaluate the probability of observation $x_i$ under each hypothesis.
 The test stops if $\Lambda_n$ crosses predefined boundaries $A = \log\left(\frac{1-\beta}{\alpha}\right)$ or $B = \log\left(\frac{\beta}{1-\alpha}\right)$, where $\alpha$ and $\beta$ are the desired Type I and Type II error rates.
 This can dramatically reduce computation when strong biases are present.

 \item \textbf{Clustering and Combined p-Values~\cite{Fisher1925}:} We perform hierarchical clustering on discovered differential patterns to group related biases.
 To assess the collective significance of a cluster of $k$ patterns with individual p-values $p_1, \dots, p_k$, Fisher's method~\cite{Fisher1925} is applied: